-Most milk from milk banks is given to hospitals for premature and sick babies.21 Sick and premature babies are at risk for neonatal hospital acquired infections.
+Most milk from milk banks is given to hospitals for premature and sick babies.23 Sick and premature babies are at risk for neonatal hospital acquired infections.
 The lack of anti-effective properties in pasteurized milk can put a baby at risk, especially when a baby is sick or premature.
 Please see the section ‘What about premature babies?’ for more information.

-In this previous but valuable study on the effect of routine screening of raw mother’s milk and donor milk for premature babies, the authors discuss that while the data clearly document that premature infants fed raw expressed human milk are frequently exposed to large numbers of bacteria, no adverse events directly related to consuming this milk were documented.
+In this previous but valuable study on the effect of routine screening of raw human milk and donor milk for premature babies, the authors discuss that while the data clearly document that premature infants fed raw expressed human milk are frequently exposed to large numbers of bacteria, no adverse events directly related to consuming this milk were documented.